- Joined

 CREATING AN APPEAL

-To create an appeal, create a thread just like you would if you were creating a lawsuit.
-It must be filed a lawyer and there must be good reason for filing it, or else it will be dismissed as a frivolous case.
+To create an appeal, create a thread in Appeals similar to how you would if you were creating a lawsuit.
+It must be filed by a lawyer and there must be good reason for filing it, or else it will be dismissed as a frivolous case.

 The title of the thread must follow this format.
 Make sure that the prefix is set to "Appeal: Pending": Case No. # - Appeal Request